DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/control/python.md

 9
 ```

 What happens here?
-This is a "for" loop, which runs the statement `print i` 10
+This is a "for" loop, which runs the statement `print(i)` 10
-times, each time with the variable `i` taking a different value. `print i`
+times, each time with the variable `i` taking a different value. `print(i)`
 itself is an expression, that becomes a statement when the start of the new line
 tells python to end the expression.
 The `for i ... :` tells python what variable
 to change within the block.
-The block is everything after that line, that is at
+The `range(0, 10)` tells python to use that range
-the next indentation level.
-An indentation level is anything with the same
+for the values of `i`, starting at 0 and going up to, but not inclding, 10.
-number of spaces at the start of the line. `for i in range(0, 10):` has no
+The block is everything after that line, _that is at the next indentation level_.
-spaces. `    print i` has four spaces.
-The `range(0, 10)` tells python to use
+An indentation level is anything with the same number of spaces at the start of
-that range for the values of `i`, starting at 0 and going up to, but not
+the line. `for i in range(0, 10):` has no spaces. `    print(i)` has four spaces.
-inclding, 10.
+Indentatation level is very important in Python, and we will revist it several times.

 ## Summations